TOILmodular/CLONK/README.md

 ## Module Build and PCBs
 NOTE: One part of the calibration of this module requires an oscilloscope.
-This is for the internal LFO to swing evenly around 0V.
+This is for the internal LFO to oscillate evenly around 0V.
 The quality of the oscilloscope is not important, a visualization of the waveform is sufficent.

 I added two different versions for the control board in the folder GerberFiles, an "original", and a "Thonk" version.